MonamiB/documentation/internal/handbook doc process/1_gettingstarted.md

 **Pro Tips:**

-* If you are on a machine with 4gb RAM, install the 32 bit package.
+* If you are using a machine with 4GB RAM, install the 32 bit package.
 * Any version above 2.7.9 come with `pip` bundled.

 ## Sphinx